silverwolf-2077/Migration-Pattern-Analysis-with-Data-Integration/README.md

 ## Task Coverage
 This project was developed to complete both **Task 2: Migration Pattern Analysis with Data Integration** and **Task 3: GenAI-Enhanced Interactive Dashboard**.

-For Task 2, the project identifies the county pairs with the strongest migration interactions, determines the counties with the highest in-migration and out-migration, calculates net migration for the New York metropolitan area, enriches the migration dataset with contextual variables, and analyzes migration-related themes from local news coverage.
+For Task 2, the project cleaned and analyzed U.S. county-to-county migration data to identify major migration patterns, enriched the dataset with county-level socioeconomic and demographic variables, modeled migration intensity using a negative binomial GAM, and applied NLP to local news coverage to extract common migration-related themes.

 For Task 3, the project extends these results into a public interactive dashboard that allows users to explore migration patterns visually and interactively, while also including a GenAI-powered insight generation feature.